mehtajeet97/Search_Engine/README.md

 2. Code - The '.js' files primarily app.js and trie.js have the code

-3. Input - The folder 'input' contains multiple '.html' files which are used as input
+3. Input - The folder 'input' which is compressed and contains multiple '.html' files which are used as input

 4. Output - 'OUTPUT.md' file contains sample output obtained